njerig/personal-website/content/colophon.md

 ---
 title: Colophon
 description: What this site is made of.
+menus: 'main'
 ---

 ## Stack